preritsinha/SyncDine/README.md

 ## Setup

-To run this project locally, follow these steps:
+To run this project locally, follow these steps: (FOR NOW LOCAL SUPPORT HAS ONLY BEEN TESTED, WILL BE ADDING UI AND FE LATER)

 ### 1. Clone the Repository